Khs0819/Digital_Literacy/README.md

 * npm install
 * npm run dev

-Usage
+3- Usage:
-After installing the necessary dependencies, you can use the educational materials directly or run the application (if applicable).
+After installing the necessary dependencies, you can use the educational materials directly or run the application.

-Contributing
+4- Contributing:
 We welcome contributions from the community!
 If you'd like to contribute to the Digital_Literacy project, follow these steps:

 Fork the repository.